rcla/Pas2JS_Widget/README.md

       end.

 * add forms and frames by using the _Web Form (Pas2JS)_ and _Web Frame (Pas2JS)_ templates respectively (data module is not yet tested)
+* once you saved your project you also need to adjust the name of the script in the HTML file's `script` tag

 ### Notes
 * you need to manually add the `Application.CreateForm(TWFormX, WForm1);` statement for now